 Knock Out Headaches & Migraines For Good!

-However, for many, they can be incessant and extremely painful to the point that they can severely impact the ability to function properly in normal life.
+However, for some, headaches can be incessant and painful, to the point that they can greatly impact the ability to function properly in normal life.

 Common Types of Headaches

-Tension (stress) headaches tend to come and go and are most often experienced by teenagers and adults.
-They normally cause mild to moderate pain which can be chronic.
+Tension (stress) headaches tend to come and go and are experienced by people of all ages in response to general life stresses and pressures.
+They normally cause mild to moderate pain, which can become chronic if the source of tension is not removed.

-Mainly affecting the area around the face, especially nose, cheeks and behind the forehead, inflammation of the sinuses (sinusitis) can be uncomfortable at best and excruciating at worst.
-It’s often accompanied by swelling, a runny nose and in some cases fever.
+Mainly affecting the area around the nose, cheeks and behind the forehead, inflammation of the sinuses (sinusitis) can lead to sinus related headaches, that can be uncomfortable at best and excruciating at worst.
+It’s often accompanied by swelling, a runny nose and in some cases, fever during a cold or flu.

 A common concern of pregnancy is headaches and nausea.